-Harborside's retail dispensaries serve both adult-use and medical cannabis customers.
+The Company's retail dispensaries serve both adult-use and medical cannabis customers.
 The Company's retail presence was initially established in 2006, and today includes the following:

-- Four owned and operated Harborside branded retail dispensaries located in Oakland, San Jose, San Leandro and Desert Hot Springs, California; - Eight owned and operated Urbn Leaf branded retail dispensaries located in San Diego, San Ysidro, Grover Beach, Seaside, La Mesa, Grossmont, San Jose and Vista, California; - One owned and operated dispensary located in Eugene, Oregon that operates under the Terpene Station brand; - 21% interest in FGW Haight, Inc. ("FGW"), a company with the conditional use approval necessary to operate a retail cannabis dispensary in the Haight Ashbury area of San Francisco.
-FGW received the necessary approvals and opened the Haight Ashbury San Francisco retail dispensary under the Harborside brand in April 2022; and, - Direct to consumer retail delivery services which (a) cover the greater San Francisco Bay Area of California from its Harborside branded retail stores in Oakland and San Jose; (b) cover the Grover Beach and San Ysidro areas from its Urbn Leaf branded stores in each of these areas; and (c) include a partnership with a third party for delivery services in the greater San Diego area.
-The Company's direct to consumer offerings include an integrated e-commerce platform offering in-store pickup, curbside pick-up, express delivery and scheduled delivery, allowing the Company to extend its reach beyond physical retail locations and expand interactions with customers.
+- Four owned and operated Harborside branded retail dispensaries located in Oakland, San Jose, San Leandro and Desert Hot Springs, California; - Eight owned and operated Urbn Leaf branded retail dispensaries located in San Diego, San Ysidro, Grover Beach, Seaside, La Mesa, Grossmont, San Jose and Vista, California;

+- One owned and operated dispensary located in Eugene, Oregon that operates under the Terpene Station brand; - A 21% interest in FGW Haight, Inc. ("FGW"), a company with a conditional use approval necessary to operate a retail cannabis dispensary in the Haight Ashbury area of San Francisco.
+FGW received the necessary approvals and opened the Haight Ashbury San Francisco retail dispensary under the Harborside brand in April 2022; and, - Direct to consumer retail delivery services which cover the greater San Francisco Bay Area of California (from its Harborside branded retail stores in Oakland and San Jose) and the Grover Beach and San Ysidro areas (from its Urbn Leaf branded stores in each of these areas).
+The Company's direct to consumer offerings include an integrated ecommerce platform offering in-store pickup, curbside pick-up, express delivery and scheduled delivery, allowing the Company to extend its reach beyond physical retail locations and expand interactions with customers.